How to Do Payroll in Mississippi: A Guide for Small Businesses

 0% | Up to $10,000 |

-Step 7: Pay employee wages, benefits, and taxes.
 The best way to pay your employees is through direct deposit.
 But paying via cash (not the best way) and paper check are also options.
-Mississippi does not have a state minimum wage so the federal minimum wage of $7.25 per hour applies.
-You can pay your federal and Mississippi business taxes online.
-If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.
+Mississippi does not have a state minimum wage, so the federal minimum wage of $7.25 per hour applies.

-Step 8: Save your payroll records.
-Keeping your company business records is good practice, even though Mississippi doesn’t require any record retention.
+Keeping your company’s business records is good practice, even though Mississippi doesn’t require any record retention.
 We recommend following the Fair Labor Standards Act (FLSA) and keeping your payroll records for at least three years.

 Please note that reporting schedules and depositing employment taxes are different.
 Regardless of the payment schedule you are on, you only report taxes quarterly on Form 941 or annually on Form 944.

-Step 10: Complete year-end payroll reports.
 Doing payroll in Mississippi requires more than just paying employees on a regular schedule.
 Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
-You must provide these forms to employees no later than Jan.
-31 of the following year.
+You must provide these forms to employees no later than January 31 of the following year.

 Download our free checklist to help you stay on track while you’re working through these steps: